 (1) Possess knowledge and experience in or related to emergency medical services;

 (2) Work or reside in the region to be served by the RPAB;

 (3) Board certified through a medical specialty board supported by the American board of medical specialties or the American osteopathic association or board eligible by completion of a residency program recognized by the American board of medical specialties or the American osteopathic association.

-(C) Appointments as a regional director or a member of an RPAB shall be made from among those physicians who have expressed an interest in serving and have provided the board with a completed application including a curriculum vitae verifying that they meet the qualifications established by this chapter.
+(C) A physician seeking appointment as a regional director or a member of an RPAB shall submit a "Regional Physician Advisory Board Membership Application" to the board including a curriculum vitae verifying that the physician meets the qualifications established by this chapter.